Christianity in Ephesus Turkey

 St. Paul’s Influence in Ephesus

-St. Paul is considered as the most famous and even the most influential of the early Christian missionaries, together with St. Pierre.
+St. Paul is considered the most famous and even the most influential of the early Christian missionaries, together with St. Pierre.
 His birthplace and many of the sites he visited on his travels to form the first Christian communities are within the borders of Turkey.
 Definitely, Ephesus has another significance among all these ancient sites.

 Knowing that today the streets of the ancient city of Ephesus were the streets where St Paul walked, consisting of cities in the old days, and had a different meaning for the visitors in the ancient cities of Ephesus.